Skip to content

 Args:

-seed: An optional seed to be used for the random number generator.
-If None, the seed from the dataset is used.
+seed: Seed for the random number generator.
+If ``None``, the dataset seed is used.

 Returns: